 Kefir can be substituted in the same measurements as buttermilk in recipes, and includes beneficial bacteria.
 Cultures For Health is a great website to purchase water kefir grains, vegan yogurt cultures, and learn more about natural fermentation.

-You can choose your buttermilk according to what you have in your pantry, how much time you want to spend or to complement the other ingredients in your recipe.
+You can choose your buttermilk according to what you have in your pantry.
+Also consider how much time you want to spend or to complement the other ingredients in your recipe.
 For example, if you’re craving lemon-thyme biscuits, making your buttermilk with lemon juice would be perfectly acceptable.

-Thankfully, there are several options to make your own dairy-free buttermilk, free of the upper body strength needed to churn butter.
+Thankfully, there are several options when deciding how to make dairy-free buttermilk.
+They’re all free of the upper body strength needed to churn butter.
 Although after recreating a Paula Deen dish, you might need a good workout.

 Lead image source: Navy Bean Biscuits and Gravy